Pallavi-18-07-1999/ServerSideFramework/README.md

 2: -String type.

+# Forward Annotation:

-Forward Annotation: - if you want to forward the request to any other service or jsp/html file then you have to apply this annotation.
+if you want to forward the request to any other service or jsp/html file then you have to apply this annotation.

-Forward Annotation:-
-if you wanrt to forward the request to any other service or jsp/html file then you have to apply this annotaion.

 ```
 package com.thinking.machines.AppliedAnnotation;